 We believe that everyone should have a safe, affordable place to call home.
 To carry out our vision, we partner with prospective applicants to build and landscape a home and to secure an affordable mortgage loan to buy it.
 Every KAH home is an investment.
 For us, it is one answer to a critical need.
 We believe that safe and decent housing will create happier families and stronger communities.
-By working with us from beginning to end, we can help prospective applicants prepare for the responsibilities of homeownership, including understanding personal finances and budgeting and maintaining your home.
+By working with us from beginning to end, we can help prospective applicants prepare for the responsibilities of homeownership, including understanding personal finances, family budgeting and maintaining your home.

 Amanda Wallace from BB&T now Truist shares her knowledge and advice to Kent Attainable Housing applicants about understanding and improving their credit scores.

 Call Joyce Van Zile, the Housing Counselor for Cecil County Housing Department at 410 996 8216 to schedule your First-time Home Buyer's Workshop.
+During the pandemic, these classes are held via Zoom.